-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-ASU 2016-02 requires a dual approach for lessee accounting under which a lessee would account for leases as finance leases or operating leases.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which was subsequently amended and clarified.
+ASU 2016-02 requires a dual approach for lease accounting under which a lessee would account for leases as finance leases or operating leases.
 Both finance leases and operating leases will result in the lessee recognizing a right-of-use asset and a corresponding lease liability.
 For finance leases the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases the lessee would recognize a straight-line lease expense.
-ASU 2016-02 is effective for reporting periods beginning after December 15, 2018 using a modified retrospective approach.
+ASU 2016-02 is effective for reporting periods beginning after December 15, 2018 and requires either a modified retrospective transition approach with application in all comparative periods presented, or an alternative transition method, which permits a company to use its effective date as the date of initial application without restating comparative period financial statements.
 Early adoption is permitted.
-In September 2017, the FASB issued ASU 2017-13, which provides supplemental guidance and clarification to ASU 2016-02.
-We are currently evaluating the impact that this guidance may have on our financial statements and disclosure.
+We are currently evaluating the impact that this guidance may have on our financial statements and disclosure, and have not yet selected a transition method.